 Cleaning: Dirty feeders spread disease.
 We recommend disinfecting your nectar feeders every three to five days, or more frequently if you notice your nectar has become cloudy.
+Do not put your feeder in the dishwasher as the high temperatures can permanently damage the feeder parts.
 Soak all parts in a 50/50 solution of white vinegar and water.
 Use a bird feeder brush to brush away grime inside the feeder.

 2 Year Manufacturing Warranty: Register your product online here.
 Once you register, the Forever Promise covers all feeders, accessories and components from manufacturing and materials defects for 2 years or 24 months from date of purchase.
 Droll Yankees will repair or replace, at its discretion, any manufacturing defect in these products free of charge.
 The Forever Promise does not cover damage through normal wear and tear, weather, or bear, raccoon or other animal damage.

 Lifetime Squirrel-Damage Warranty: If your feeder is badly damaged by squirrels, to the extent that the effectiveness of the feeder is compromised, The Forever Promise also includes a lifetime warranty against squirrel-damage on all our products.

 We have used this feeder for years before buying this for a friend.
 It works great.
 Once the birds find it and it’s on their radar, they are at it with constant regularity.
 The suction cups stay attached to the window for weeks, if not months before needing to be reapplied…remarkable.
 No complaints!